 Research and Teaching

 Following a long tradition in plant environmental physiology, our work spans scales ranging from genes to the globe, and utilizes a broad spectrum of approaches.
-We have a particular emphasis on comparative experiments right now.
+Right now, we have a particular emphasis on comparative experiments and global geographical analyses, though we’re beginning to broaden out to do more fieldwork.
+We are doing work on the evolution and ecology of C 4 plants, the domestication of crops, the control of growth by source and sink strengths, and the recruitment of trees into grasslands.
 You'll find more information on this work at:http://osbornelab.group.shef.ac.uk

 These research interests are reflected in my teaching.
-I coordinate a level two module World Ecosystems (APS 223), which explores the functioning and diversity of the world's ecosystems, and considers the historical and future impacts of climate change and land use.
-Level three and four undergraduate research projects in my lab also look at functional aspects of plant biology, and typically take a comparative approach to investigate the mechanisms underpinning diversity in plant form and function.
+I coordinate two undergraduate modules.
+At level two, Ecosystems in a Changing Global Environment (APS231) explores the functioning and diversity of the world's ecosystems, and considers the historical and future impacts of climate change and land use.
+At level three, Global Change (APS313) examines interactions between life and the Earth system through geological history, looking at human impacts on the climate system and their implications for our lives.
+Level three and four undergraduate research projects in my lab look at functional aspects of plant biology, and typically take a comparative approach to investigate the mechanisms underpinning diversity in plant form and function.

 External Examiner, BSc Ecological Sciences, University of Edinburgh (2012-2016)

-Convenor of the Plant Environmental Physiology group of the SEB and BES (2012-present)
+Convenor of the Plant Environmental Physiology group of the SEB and BES (2012-2016)

 Editorial Board, Proceedings of The Royal Society, Series B (2012-present)